 The committee reserves the right to retain for its files one copy of each winning manuscript.

-Entries should be in 10, 11, or 12 point font, with a left-hand margin of 1½ inches.
-A contestant must use a pen name, one that is entirely different from his or her real name.
+Entries should be in 10, 11, or 12 point font, with a left-hand margin of 1 inch.
+A contestant must use a pen name, one that is entirely different from their name.
 This name should only appear on the title page, nowhere else in the manuscript.
 Submissions should be in PDF format.
 Please make sure the pen name you select in your registration matches the one on your PDF.
 The same pen name must be used for all categories.

 The PDF must have a title page on which shall appear: